phongho23/DemoJamSeeker/README.md

 Saved Songs Feature

 About/Summary

 JamSeeker was designed to search user inputted lyrics to find music tracks that contain the inputted lyrics.
 The app will provide a list of all matching lyrics to what the user has requested.
 There is also a Save Song function for your own convenience.

+Technologies Applied:  JavaScript, jQuery, HTML, CSS

 The app utilizes 2 APIs which are combined in functionality to find provide the service.
 The Genius.com API (https://docs.genius.com/) and the Apiseeds API (https://apiseeds.com/documentation/lyrics).
 Genius.com API was utilized for searching lyrics, the Apiseeds API was then used to display any matching lyrics.

-Technologies Applied:
-JavaScript
-jQuery
-HTML
-CSS